siliataider/UHI-for-ROOT/README.md

 🔗 Read more about the UHI and ROOT's implementation [here](https://root.cern.ch/doc/master/group__uhi__docs.html).

 > [!IMPORTANT]
-> Available for ROOT 6.36 and beyond! 💡
+> Available from ROOT 6.36 💡

 ## ✨ Why This Session?